thehedgefrog/k3s-rancher/documentation/my-software.md

 VSCode everything, no questions.

 ### Browsers
-Chrome, Firefox, Vivaldi, Brave, even the new Edge...
+Firefox, Vivaldi, Brave, the new Edge... even Chrome once in a while.
 I can't find one that meets all my needs.

 ### Mobile OS
 Primarily Android 10, but I have an iPhone for work and another to run iOS 14 Beta.